-- 1. The gross area of development is 15.63 +/- acres - 2.
-Total acres of graded area: 14.18 +/- acres - 3.
-Total acres of undisturbed area: 1.45 +/- acres - 4.
+- 1. The gross area of development is 18.12 +/- acres - 2.
+Total acres of graded area: 14.84 +/- acres - 3.
+Total acres of undisturbed area: 3.28 +/- acres - 4.
 Required Open Space: 30% meaningful open space - 5.
 The Site Resource Inventory (SRI) was conducted in compliance with Town of Oro Valley (TOV) code requirements (TOV Zoning Code Section 27.6.B.3).
-Plants listed in Table C-1: Oro Valley Protected Native Plant List, meeting the criteria for significant vegetation, were inventoried. - 6.
-Tagging and Flagging: All inventoried plants adhered to the following standards: Tagging: Plants were tagged with a metal tag embossed with an inventory number that cross references the Native Plant Inventory List and Native Plant Inventory Plan. - Flagging: Color-coded flagging has been affixed to each inventoried plant: - White: Plants proposed for preservation in place (PIP) - Blue: Plants proposed for transplant on site (TOS) Red: Plants proposed for removal from site (RFS) - 7.
-A native plant inventory shall be conducted, and native plant plans shall be submitted with the - Conceptual Site Plan or Final Site Plan (as directed by the Town) for the project. - 8.
+Plants listed in Table C-1: Oro Valley Protected Native Plant List, meeting the criteria for significant vegetation, were inventoried.
+6. Tagging and Flagging: All inventoried plants adhered to the following standards: - Tagging: Plants were tagged with a metal tag embossed with an inventory number that cross references the Native Plant Inventory List and Native Plant Inventory Plan. - Flagging: Color-coded flagging has been affixed to each inventoried plant: - White: Plants proposed for preservation in place (PIP) - Blue: Plants proposed for transplant on site (TOS) Red: Plants proposed for removal from site (RFS) - Any spaded or boxed tree transplanted on site that dies due to neglect or lack of maintenance shall be replaced with the same size and species of the original salvaged tree, as required by the salvage plan. - 8.
+No salvage of plants regulated by the Endangered Species Act and/or the Arizona Native Plant Law may occur without the issuance of the appropriate permit by the State Department of Agriculture. - 9.
+Salvage of operations shall not commence until the Zoning inspector has performed an inspection and given approval to be salvaged. - 10.
+Temporary nursery shall be in conformance with Section 27.6.B.4.j. - 11.
+Mitigation of Significant Vegetation shall be in accordance with Table 27-1 Mitigation of Significant Vegetation. - 12.
+Any plant that meets the salvage criteria in Section 27.6.B.4 shall be preserved in place or transplanted on-site.
+Any plants that meet the salvage criteria that are destroyed shall be replaced on a one-to-one ratio of the same species and size as that destroyed.
+Five understory plants from the supplemental Arizona Department of Water Quality native plant list will be planted for every mitigated tree. - 13.
+The limits of grading shall be staked in the field, in accordance with Section 27.6.
+B.7.c.ii.
+Disturbance outside the approved grading limits shall not be permitted. - 14.
+A native plant inventory shall be conducted, and native plant plans shall be submitted with the Conceptual Site Plan or Final Site Plan (as directed by the Town) for the project. - 15.
 Plant locations were determined with the assistance of a global positioning system.
 This system is accurate to within approximately one foot.